Co-Benefits with Energy Savings

 Addressing the Energy Burden

 More than 60% of low-income households experience a high financial burden from energy costs.
-Cost-effective energy efficiency improvements exist in many circumstances that could save consumers on energy costs.
+Cost-effective energy efficiency improvements exist in many circumstances that could help consumers save on energy costs.

 Other Commercial Benefits